 I think we’re living in a time where we’re extremely judgmental and quick to treat people as disposable.
 We’ve always placed great importance on the mistake.
 But the next move, what you do after the mistake, is what really defines a person.
 We’re all going to make mistakes.
 But what is that next step?
 We don’t, as a culture, seem to stick around to see what that person’s next step is.
 And that’s the part I find so much more invigorating and interesting.

 Please pray that God would continue to work on Pitt’s heart!Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!